Year of the Tiger

 The Newberns were the nearest neighbors of Short-arm Billy Parker.
 The Parker place was located a few miles further to the east, at a spring on the Alapaha River.
 When marauding Indians came by the Parker place in 1836, Mrs. Parker and her daughters fled to the Newberns:

-…the women ran through the field , a back way, a distance of five miles to the home of Dread Newborn.
+…the women ran through the field, a back way, a distance of five miles to the home of Dread Newborn.

 Arriving there she related what she had seen, as fast as her fright and exhaustion would allow, for she had run every step of the way, and she was almost overcome with heat and fatigue.
 On learning this Mr. Newbern realized that the cause of their own experiences of the night before when the horses had become greatly frightened, snorting and breaking out of the horse lot and coming back the next morning.
 It was supposed that they had become frightened at the sight of the Indians who were prowling around the neighborhood to steal.

 A company of men soon collected together, under the command of George Peterson, Dread Newborn, William Parker, and others.
-The Indians were overtaken at the Allapaha river and three were killed, others made their escape but were overtaken at the St. Illa river, at what is now known as Indian Lake, about two miles northeast of the town of Axson, Ga.
+The Indians were overtaken at the Allapaha river and three were killed, others made their escape but were overtaken at the St. Illa river [Satilla], at what is now known as Indian Lake, about two miles northeast of the town of Axson, Ga.
 They were all shot and killed, except one squaw; it was reported that she was captured and shot.
 Dread Newborn, the son of Dread Newborn, who followed the Indians, informs me that the Indian woman was kept in prison for a while and then by direction of the government was returned to her own people.

-Dryden’s mother died about 1803 when he was a boy, probably nine or ten years of age.
+Dred’s mother died about 1803 when he was a boy, probably nine or ten years of age.
 His father, a widower with seven young children, quickly remarried and Dryden was raised into manhood by his stepmother, Kizzie Collins.
-Some time prior to 1815, Thomas Newbern moved the family to Tatnall County, where he was elected Justice of the Peace.

 OF the Clinch County Newberns, Thomas Newbern was the progenitor.
 This old pioneer came to this section from South Carolina and settled in what is now Ware County, about 1820.
 He was married twice.
 By his first marriage he had three children, viz. : John, William C, and Dryden Newbern.
 By his second marriage he had five children, viz. : George W. Newbern ; Cassie, who first married Martin Nettles and later Chas.
 A. Griffis; Lucretia, who married Jack Lee ; also a daughter who married James Sweat, and one who married John Sweat.
 Thomas Newbern was a prominent citizen of his time.
 He was elected surveyor of Ware County and commissioned February nth, 1828.
 Two years later he was elected a justice of the Inferior Court of Ware County, to which he was commissioned April 28th, 1830.
 He was also commissioned justice of the peace of the 451 district of Ware County, April 3d, 1833.
 He is the fore-father of many of Clinch’s prominent citizens.